fbrausse/smlp/utils/poly/README.md

                values for COMPAT:
                - python: reinterpret floating point constants as python would print them
-  -F IFORMAT   determines the format of the EXPR-FILE; can be one of: 'infix',
+  -F IFORMAT   determines the format of the EXPR file; can be one of: 'infix',
                'prefix' [infix]
   -h           displays this help message
-  -n           dry run, do not solve the problem [no] -O OUT-BNDS  scale output according to min-max output bounds (.csv) [none] -p           dump the expression in Polish notation to stdout [no] -P PREC      maximum precision to obtain the optimization result for [0.05] -s           dump the problem in SMT-LIB2 format to stdout [no] -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0]
+  -n           dry run, do not solve the problem [no] -O OUT-BNDS  scale output according to min-max output bounds (.csv) [none] -p           dump the expression in Polish notation to stdout [no] -P PREC      maximum precision to obtain the optimization result for [0.05] -r           re-cast bounded integer variables as reals with equality
+               constraints
+  -R LO,HI     optimize threshold in the interval [LO,HI] [0,1]
+  -s           dump the problem in SMT-LIB2 format to stdout [no] -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0]